dsentker/DoctrineWatcher/README.md

 ## Known Limitations
 * This package is able to track changes on single fields and associations (collections), but depends on the concept of Doctrine, [which is limited to track changes on fields on the **owning side**](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/unitofwork-associations.html).
 That means, that inverse side associations (`@OneToMany`) are NOT supported. `@ManyToMany` and `@ManyToOne` associations _are_ supported.
 * Also consider the overhead.
-The change of each individual(!) field results in a single database query (if you use the `DatabaseHandler`).
-The change of 10 fully-watched entities with 10 fields generates an additional 100 database queries.
+If you've chosen the DatabaseHandler, each tracked entity change results in a single database request.

 <a name="stuff"></a>
 ## Testing